Chia-Network/chips/CHIPs/chip-rigidity-options.md

 ## Security

 It's important to verify the authenticity of an option contract before displaying it, since although a singleton may adhere to the correct puzzle, the metadata and underlying coin might not line up as expected.
 This could mislead people into buying something that should be guaranteed but isn't.

+The amount of the underlying coin or strike amount must be non-zero, due to a restriction in the settlement payments puzzle.
+Otherwise, the option cannot be exercised.

+Additionally, if an NFT is the strike asset used to exercise the option, the settlement_puzzle_hash must be the same as it was before.
+If it's not, the option won't be able to be exercised.
+This means the metadata must be the same as before, and there should be no precommitted owner DID.

 ## Additional Assets